-Christian terrorist who mowed down Muslim family was laughing as he got out of blood covered truck
+Christian terrorist who mowed down Muslim family ‘was laughing’ as he got out of blood covered truck

 A friend of the suspect told the newspaper that the 20-year-old had “never said anything hateful” about any groups before.

-“He’s Christian and has a great relationship with God. . . .
+“He’s Christian and has a great relationship with God ...
 He was always pretty calm towards other people,” added the unnamed friend.

 A co-worker told the newspaper that the suspect had been recently distressed by the death of a family member.